Ngoguey42/configurations/adventures/2021-01-25-ocaml-profiling.md

-## TODO
-- Which goals clearly? (mem when, space, cpu when)
-- Regarder context.ml pour voir les diffs avec tezos-log

-## Unsolved problems
+## Unsolved problems (TODO: Move down)
+- Any other alternatives to speedscope?
+Some apps could exist
-- How to make sense out of Lwt fiber reordering that might occur sometimes
+- How to make sense out of Lwt fibers reordering that might occur sometimes.
 - How to produce a map file from symbols to file/line
 - How to hide collapse some parts of the call stack?
 Like OCaml's GC
 - How to simply process the raw data programmatically to produce ad-hoc high level infos, maybe using pandas.

-## Observations
+## Observations (TODO: Move out)
 - In encode_bin we can clearly see the tower of height <= 32, a non-tailrec flattening tool would be great
 - There is a strange non-tailrec tower of height >100 starting from tree.exe made of lru__find / pack__unsafe_find -_-'
 - Lru find calls Ht.find twice with the same key